 Terminally ill cancer patients from households reporting financial hardship had a higher likelihood of receiving intensive life-prolonging care (defined as receiving ventilation or resuscitation to prolong life) than did those who did not report financial hardship (OR, 3.22; 95% CI, 1.38−7.53).
 In a longitudinal survey of 281 terminally ill cancer patients, 29% reported using most or all of their household's financial savings because of illness.[

-In one retrospective cohort study of cancer patients who filed for bankruptcy compared with those who did not according to data in the western Washington SEER Cancer Registry, filing for bankruptcy was associated with an increased risk of mortality (adjusted HR, 1.79; 95% CI, 1.64–1.96).[
+In one retrospective cohort study, using data in the western Washington SEER Cancer Registry, cancer patients who filed for bankruptcy had an increased risk of mortality compared with those who did not file for bankruptcy (adjusted HR, 1.79; 95% CI, 1.64–1.96).[

 Internal and External Validity Concerns With Observational Studies

-In cross-sectional survey studies, high nonresponse rates may lead to the possibility of nonresponse bias in reported estimates if the potential answers of nonrespondents vary from those who did respond.
-Another source of bias in survey research is reporting bias, which refers to the selective revealing of information by respondents that they believe is more socially desirable.
+In cross-sectional survey studies, high nonresponse rates may lead to possible nonresponse bias in reported estimates if the potential answers of nonrespondents vary from those who did respond.
+Another source of bias in survey research is reporting bias, which occurs when respondents reveal selective information that they believe is more socially desirable.

 Another source of bias in observational studies is reverse causality, which may weaken any true association between financial toxicity and its potentially related outcomes.
 In one study,[

 Considering the conceptual framework for cancer and its impact on health care use, health outcomes, and financial effects, based on extant models, allows exploration of current evidence, gaps in evidence, and areas for future research.[

 Although many individual risk factors for financial hardship have been identified, the evidence that demonstrates the degree to which these factors contribute to the risk of later financial hardship is insufficient, as is information about the interplay between these factors and clinical factors at the time of diagnosis.